ExoTRAK™: The Future of Post Concussion Intelligence

 ExoTRAK is powered by translational research originating from NanoSomiX, a leader in exosome-based biomarker discovery and validation.
 The platform leverages years of foundational work characterizing brain-derived extracellular vesicles and their molecular signatures in neurological injury and disease.

-Our biomarker panels have undergone extensive analytical validation to establish sensitivity, specificity, and reproducibility across diverse patient populations.
-Ongoing clinical studies continue to expand the evidence base supporting ExoTRAK's utility in concussion and TBI management.
+Our biomarker panels have undergone extensive research to validate and establish sensitivity, specificity, and reproducibility across diverse patient populations.
+Ongoing clinical studies continue to expand the evidence base supporting ExoTRAK's utility in concussion, subconcussion, and TBI management.

-The technology integrates proprietary isolation methods, advanced molecular profiling, and bioinformatics algorithms trained on neurotrauma datasets.
+The technology integrates proprietary assay principle, advanced molecular profiling, and bioinformatics algorithms trained on neurotrauma datasets.
 This multi-layered approach ensures that results reflect true neurobiological status rather than technical artifacts or non-specific signals.

 Bill Liatsis